PastIn Person

 General Counsel at Mayer Hoffmann McCann P.C.

-Bill Mann, serving as General Counsel of Mayer Hoffmann McCann P.C., has a background in both accounting and law.
-A licensed CPA and attorney, he previously worked as an auditor at a Big Four accounting firm and as a commercial litigator at Baker Botts L.L.P.
-He also served as an enforcement attorney at the SEC and as Vice President and Associate General Counsel of CoreLogic.
+Bill Mann, General Counsel of Mayer Hoffmann McCann P.C., has a background in both accounting and law.
+He is a licensed CPA and attorney, with experience as an auditor at a Big Four accounting firm and as a commercial litigator at Baker Botts L.L.P.
+He has also worked as an enforcement attorney at the SEC and as Vice President and Associate General Counsel of CoreLogic.
+In his current role, he oversees all litigation matters for the company, many involving complex eDiscovery issues.

 Brandon Mack